Journal Articles and Studies

 This Cochrane Collaboration study found that helmet legislation "appears to be effective in increasing helmet use and decreasing head injury rates in the populations for which it is implemented.
 However, there are very few high quality evaluative studies that measure these outcomes, and none that reported data on possible declines in bicycle use."

-Intended and Unintended Effects of Youth Bicycle Helmet Laws a paper on the University of California - Irvine Department of Education site that concludes that passing a state-wide bicycle helmet law reduces cycling by those who are covered by the law by 4 to 5 per cent.
+Intended and Unintended Effects of Youth Bicycle Helmet Laws a paper prepared at the University of California - Irvine that concludes that passing a state-wide bicycle helmet law reduces cycling by those who are covered by the law by 4 to 5 per cent.
+You can evaluate their methodology.

 Awareness of the bicycle helmet law in North Carolina reports on a study using a written survey that found that the majority of those returning the survey said they were aware that North Carolina has a helmet law.

-Bicycle Helmet Use in British Columbia: Effects of the Helmet Use Law reports on an evaluation conducted at the University of North Carolina of the effectiveness of the BC law.
+Bicycle Helmet Use in British Columbia: Effects of the Helmet Use Law reports on an evaluation conducted in 2000 at the University of North Carolina of the effectiveness of the BC law.

 Trends in pediatric and adult bicycling deaths before and after passage of a bicycle helmet law.
 An article about Ontario death rates after a helmet law was passed.
 Appeared in PEDIATRICS Vol. 122 No. 3 September 2008, pp. 605-610 (doi:10.1542/peds.2007-1776) The article examines bicycle-related mortality rates in Ontario, Canada, before and after helmet legislation.
 "For bicyclists 1 to 15 years of age, the average number of deaths per year decreased 52%, the mortality rate per 100000 person-years decreased 55%, and the time series analysis demonstrated a significant reduction in deaths after legislation."
 But for bicyclists 16 and over, there was no significant change.
 "These findings support promotion of helmet use, enforcement of the existing law, and extension of the law to adult bicyclists."